MattKuhn123/MattKuhn123.github.io/_posts/2026-06-12-rate-of-change.markdown

 Time should be spent _not only_ on *implementating* changes, but also creating ways to *communicate, monitor, test, and demonstrate* them.

-*Specifically for developers* AI should not *only* be used to increase the rate at which they fulfill user stories; but should *also* be used to more thoroughly test changes and find creative ways to simplify how the application is understood to behave.
+*Specifically for developers,* AI should not *only* be used to increase the rate at which they fulfill user stories; but should *also* be used to more thoroughly test changes and find creative ways to simplify how the application is understood to behave.

 Developers are servants to their product owners, program managers, and each other.
 They are not lords of the real estate of the code base they work in.